 That single-target damage also comes with the added benefit of being executed from range.
 While direct-damage builds tend to sacrifice damage at range, condition builds keep the same DPS and sacrifice burst instead.
 Being able to keep maximum range is a massive boost to survivability and damage potential, as will be explained later in the guide.

-Even when not built for conditions, necromancers have incredible survivability.
+Even when not built for conditions, necromancers have great survivability.
 Death Shroud is one of the best survivability cooldowns in the game.
 When used effectively, it can negate stuns and crucial burst damage.
 Clever use of Death Shroud can turn around a close one-on-one or group fight.
 It saves lives!

 Finally, necromancers are definitely lacking in mobility and are largely incapable of disengaging from fights.
 In group fights, it’s common for necromancers to be focused first because organized groups know necromancers are the easiest target to lock down and kill.
-Plague and Spectral Walk slightly help to address this issue, but they’re not enough.
+Plague and Spectral Armor slightly help to address this issue, but they’re not enough.
 For the necromancer, this makes proper positioning and “pre-kiting” — building distance before an opponent reaches the necromancer — extremely important.

 II.
 Weapon and Death Shroud Abilities